Fajã do Belo

 The Fajã do Belo is a permanent debris field, known as a fajã, built from the collapsing cliffs on the northern coast of the civil parish of Ribeira Seca, in the municipality of Calheta, island of São Jorge, in the Portuguese archipelago of the Azores.

 History

 First known in the 17th century, this small agglomeration of houses was named for one of its first settlers: Diogo Nunes Belo.
 Since its early settlement, the inhabitants of the fajã were occupied in subsistence agriculture and raising of cattle.
 At the time this included cultivation of vineyards, lupin bean and sweet potato, while seaweed/algae was used as fertilizer.

 By 1891, there were 131 residents inhabiting the fajã.

-Following the 1980 earthquake, there was a landslide and rockfalls resulting damage to the cliffs.
+Following the 1980 earthquake, there was a landslide and rockfalls, resulting in damage to the cliffs.
 On this occasion 22 people resided in settlement, but moved to nearby settlements following the events: 30 years after the events of 1980 the area was abandoned.